 With the exception of citizens of Canada, all potential students must have an F-1 visa to study in the United States.
-Students who have already been accepted by Seattle Central Community College and received their I-20 form should then apply for their student visa, following the procedure described below:
+Students who have already been accepted by Seattle Central College and received their I-20 form should then apply for their student visa, following the procedure described below:

 1. Make an appointment with the nearest US Embassy or Consulate

 (Applicants from Taiwan: American Institute in Taiwan): Students must apply for a visa at the nearest United States Embassy or Consulate in their country of residence after receiving their I-20.
 The local Embassy or Consulate will provide the students with specific application instructions.
 Students are encouraged to apply for their visas early (You may apply for a visa within 90 days of your start date at Seattle Central) to provide ample time for visa processing.